couchbase/query/docs/n1ql-logic.md

 compound statements in other datqbase systems.
 DDL for stored programs (procedures and functions) is defined in a separate spec.

-N1QL logic statements can be submitted ad-hoc or embedded in stored programs.
+N1QL logic statements can be submitted directly or embedded in stored programs.

 ## Motivation